nextflow-io/patterns/README.md

 #### 10. Process multiple input file in parallel (*)

-This example shows how process multiple input file in a parallel manner.
+This example shows how process multiple input files in a parallel manner.
 For each given query FASTA file, it will execute a BLAST job.

 Run the example with this command: